 The worst industries for ghost jobs

-You're not just competing against other candidates.
-You're competing against postings that were never real — and the system gives you no way to tell the difference.
-Up to 30% of the jobs you're applying to may not exist.
+You are not just competing against other candidates.
+You are competing against postings that were never real — and the system gives you no way to tell the difference.
+Up to 30% of the jobs you are applying to may not exist.
+Screening for ghost jobs before applying saves hours per week and protects your mental health.

 If you've been searching for 6+ months without results, you weren't failing at job searching.
 You were searching in a labor market that was creating a fraction of the jobs everyone said it was.
 The system gaslighted you with optimistic data that turned out to be wrong.